Transverse momentum dependent distribution functions in the threshold limit: Conclusion

-\acknowledgments We thank Hui-Chun Chin and Yiyu Zhou for their useful discussions.
+\acknowledgments We thank Hui-Chun Chin, Jun Gao, Dianyu Liu, Zekun Lou and Yiyu Zhou for their useful discussions.
 Z.K. is supported by the National Science Foundation under grant No.~PHY-1945471.
-K.S. and D.Y.S. are supported by the National Science Foundations of China under Grant No.~12275052 and the Shanghai Natural Science Foundation under Grant No.~21ZR1406100.
-Y.Z. acknowledges Tsung-Dao Lee Chinese Undergraduate Research Endowment.
+K.S. and D.Y.S. are supported by the National Science Foundations of China under Grant No.~12275052 and No.~12147101 and the Shanghai Natural Science Foundation under Grant No.~21ZR1406100.
+Y.Z. is supported by the Tsung-Dao Lee Chinese Undergraduate Research Endowment under Grant No.~202210246155.